The Graduates of Santa Barbara Newcomers

 · Club sponsorship or subsidy of major events

-· Reimbursement for “Graduates Care” supplies and mailing
+· Reimbursement for “Graduates Care” supplies and mailing to members facing medical or personal challenges

 · Club liability insurance